Is everything hunky dory with you? And where does that expression come from? Tony Barrell investigates

 There are some interesting songs from around the time of Japanese Tommy with the phrase “hunky dory” in them, including ‘Josephina Orange Blossom’, the eponymous narrator of which declares herself to be “a hunky-dory red-hot contraband”.
 And there lies my main problem with the Japanese theory: “hunky dory” in such ditties, and in the context of libidinous seamen cavorting in a foreign port, has significantly racier implications than the phrase brings to mind today.
 Being hunky dory is not about being rampant and turned on, but about being content, cosy, snug and chilled out.
 If you don’t believe me, ask the happy, hunky mountaineers of southwestern Virginia. ♦

-Thanks to Will at 75 Hair Salon, one of Britain’s finest hair salons, for inspiring this piece.
+Thanks to Will at 75 Hair Salon (which was one of the best hair salons in the wprld) for inspiring this piece.

 © 2017 Tony Barrell